joshuarobs/boilerplate-monorepo-typescript-cra-and-node/README.md

 * Automated testing on commits (via GitHub Actions)
 * Config files for easy integration and deployment with Heroku

+When deployed to Heroku, the app hosted is the Node.js server, that when connected to, serves the client and allows usage of the client app on the cloud.

 # Usage
 Prior to any usage, you should learn the concepts of [Lerna](https://github.com/lerna/lerna) as the whole monorepo revolves around this library.
 Otherwise if you don't, you may not fully understand the structure of the monorepo and how it operates.

 1. Clone the repo or simply paste all the files into an existing or newly created repo
 2. Run `yarn install`
 3. Run `yarn bootstrap`
 4. Run `yarn start`

 It should then proceed to open a new window in your browser on `localhost:3000` where you should see a working page.
 If the client successfully connected to the server, you should see a `Hello from server!` text appear below the title.
 If it's stuck on `Loading...`, then the client somehow can't access the server.

 ## Future usage
 After the initial setup, you can run the other commands for additional functionality.

 ### `yarn build`
 The build script can be called manually to build all the packages and create output JavaScript files based on the TypeScript files.
 The output files are generated in each package, in a `build/` folder.

 This is also called automatically when needed during CI/CD.

 ### `yarn start`
 When doing development, you'll be running this as usual.
 This should run all the packages together, where you'll have both the client and server deployed at the same time.
 The client can then interact with the server.

 The client runs on `localhost:3000`.
 The server runs on `localhost:3001` but will only work if the project was built at least once before with `yarn build` (see above).
 Checking the server gives you an idea of how it will look/behave during actual deployment.
 Create React App hot reloading will only work on port `3000`.

 Development UX was considered into this monorepo, so that any changes to the client or server should automatically build and you can see live changes in the browser.
 Client hot reloading is handled by Create React App, whereas server reloading is handled by Nodemon.

 ### `yarn test`
 Tests for all the packages can be run at any time with this command.

+## CI/CD with Heroku
+This project can be automatically deployed on a Heroku application.
+Simply head to your Heroku app, go to the `Deploy` tab, then enable Automatic Deploys.
+Tick the `Wait for CI to pass before deploy` option too.

+By default this will deploy the `server/` package on the app.

 # Use cases for this boilerplate
 This boilerplate was originally intended to be used for a "fullstack" client for a web application.
 I needed a way to have both the front end code (React) be in the same repo as the server code (middleware GraphQL client, Apollo).
 My "client server" is a server that primarily handled database interactions on behalf of the database itself, that served the web app (client).
 Thus I required a monorepo to put the two original repos (client + server) together as they require each other for deployment.